Academic Honesty and Integrity Policy

 • Falsifying academic records;

 • Giving and/or receiving help from others in work to be submitted, if contrary to stated course rules.
-This includes use of complete or partial papers from websites, internet sources, and other sources of non-original work with or without attribution.

 If the instructor deems that a student is guilty of cheating or plagiarism, the student will be informed of their alleged violation(s) by their instructor either verbally or in writing, and a meeting will be arranged between the instructor and student to discuss the evidence and to afford the student an opportunity to respond to alleged violations.